flowr-analysis/vscode-flowr/README.md

 Optionally, you can also use one of the two "Toggle Continuous Slice" options, which will automatically cause the slice to be updated when code changes occur or when the cursor is moved.

 You can also view the reconstruction of a piece of code based on the current slice.
 The "Show Current Slice in Editor (Reconstruct)" command opens a view next to the current editor that will automatically update the reconstruction as you slice.
+By default, this should be shown to you automatically whenever you slice (but this can be changed in the settings).

-To clear the slice highlighting, use the "Clear Current Slice Presentation" command.
+To clear the slice highlighting, use the "Clear Current Slice Presentation" command or the trash icon in the upper right of the editor.

 ![A screenshot of the extension being used to reconstruct a slice](media/reconstruct.png)